 Tricycles were also notorious for causing injuries, and most curious, they were responsible for drowning deaths.
 Four of the five deaths caused by tricycles resulted in drowning.
 In all four cases, the children had driven their tricycle in or near a pool and the tricycle flipped/fell into the pool causing the drowning.
 Only one case was caused by a fall.
 A one year old boy was riding his tricycle in circles on a concrete pavement when for an unknown reason, he and the tricycle toppled over.
 The victim hit his head and was rendered unconscious.
 He was pronounced dead the hospital.
 This is a perfect example to highlight how important wearing a helmet while riding a bicycle is.

 Forty-five percent of the 265,000 injuries occurred to the head and the face area.
 Twenty-three percent occurred to the concussions accounted for the remaining 33%.

 Another common injury that often results in death is asphyxia, or suffocation.
 Two fatalities in 2012 were caused by balloons resulting in suffocation.
 Another death was caused by a stuffed animal in a crib.
 Many of the recalls from the CSPC warn of certain suffocation hazards.
 It is important, especially with younger children, to be sure that their cribs are safe of choking and suffocation hazards and that they are never placed in a toy, crib, cradle, or other device which might result in suffocation.
 The Nap Nanny is an example of this.

 We cannot stress enough how important it is to adequately supervise your children.
 Some of these fatalities could have been avoided had proper supervision been in place.
 Others were the result of product defects and parents can stay on top of the recalls and be aware of potential issues with various toys and children’s products.
-You can also sign up for the CSPC recall app for Android or sign up for their recall email list to get the latest information.
+You can also sign up for the recall email list to get the latest information.